Books and Vintage Merchandise Store

 Dante and Beatrice

-In the first years of the 20th c. the Italians were fond of printing postcards with lavish pseudo-medieval embellishments, as with this example of famous artist-lovers.
-The trio depicts Dante and Beatrice in company with the paramours of Raphael and Verdi.
+In the first years of the 20th c. the Italians were fond of printing postcards with lavish, pseudo-medieval embellishments, as with this example of three famous artist-lovers.
+The depiction is of Dante and Beatrice, along with the paramours of Raphael and Verdi.

 Authorized Images: William Shakespeare